 Where do I begin with this one?
-Metal Gear showed me that video games can convey story in ways that cinema simply cannot.
-Espionage stealth games were not on my radar at this point in my life, I was so used to playing games where you had to attack and defeat your enemies directly.
-I never knew how fun it could be to sneak around an enemy facility like I was Luke and Han on the Deathstar.
+Metal Gear showed me that video games can convey a story in ways that cinema simply cannot.
+Espionage stealth games were not on my radar at this point in my life, I never knew how fun it could be to sneak around an enemy facility like I was Luke and Han on the Deathstar.

-Metal Gear Solid is the reason why we have such cinematically beautiful cutscenes in every modern game, thanks in part to Hideo Kojima, a now household name in the gaming industry.
-Hideo’s magnum opus being Metal Gear Solid, pushed the limits of what the Playstation 1 console was capable of.
+Metal Gear Solid is the reason why we have such cinematically beautiful cutscenes in every modern game.
+Hideo Kojima pushed the limits of what the original Playstation console was capable of with this game.

 #6 COD Modern Warfare 2 (2009)